-Search engine optimization is becoming more important every day with brands trying to gain more visibility and reach more customers organically.
+Search engine optimization is becoming more important every day, with brands trying to gain more visibility and reach more customers organically.
 With the industry evolving so fast, SEO teams can now choose from hundreds of tools that help with everything from keyword research to content creation.
-Luckily for those who are just starting to learn about SEO or who have a small business and can’t allocate a bigger budget for SEO, there are plenty of free tools that can guide you.
+Luckily for those who are just starting to learn about SEO, or who have a small business and can’t allocate a bigger budget for SEO, there are plenty of free tools that can guide you.
+Here is a list of the best free SEO tools to use in 2020.

 Ubersuggest is one of the tools offered by Neil Patel and it’s great for finding keyword suggestions, along with their search volume, competition level, and even seasonal trends.
 The tool also provides CPC if you’re planning to run ads and content ideas in case you need some inspiration.